Q&A on Higher Education

 8) ULYP: http://www.unitelebanonyouth.org/

 Q9: Do I have to pay to enroll in a University in Lebanon?
 If yes, what are the costs?

 Even public education in Lebanon is not free of charge.
-To access a public university faculty, foreign students have to pay a minimum of 700 USD and up to 900 USD for a BA per academic year and up to 1.200 USD for MA per academic year.
+To access a public university faculty, foreign students have to pay around 700 for a BA per academic year and up to 1.200 USD for MA per academic year.
 Private universities cost range between 2,500 USD and 18,000 USD per academic year.

-Q10: What are the different University scholarships available in Lebanon?
+Q10: What are the different University scholarships available in Lebanon and abroad?

 Below are some of the university scholarships in Lebanon available to refugee youth between 18-30 years’ old who have completed their secondary education.
 Each scholarship provider offers different support packages.
 To learn more about the type of support offered, contact the scholarship provider directly or visit their webpage.